-Do Spices Expire?
-A Complete Guide to Shelf Life and Storage Tips
+Do Spices Spoil?
+Shelf Life Facts and Safe Storage Guide (USDA)

 No, spices don't spoil in the traditional sense (they won't make you sick), but they do lose potency over time.
 According to the USDA Food Safety and Inspection Service, spices are generally safe to consume past their "best by" date but may lose flavor and aroma.
 Here's what you need to know about spice shelf life and storage.